tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: http.tls.min-version

-    The minimum version of the TLS protocol. ?
-0 == any?
+    The minimum version of the TLS protocol.

     |
     | Type: uint16